moonbitlang/moonbit-course/course12/lecture_en.md

 }
 ```

-Let's review the derivative rules.
-If a function is constant, its derivative is 0.
-If a variable is partially differentiated with respect to itself, the derivative is 1; otherwise, it's 0.
-The derivative of the sum of two functions is the sum of their derivatives, while the derivative of the product of two functions is the sum of the derivative of each function multiplied by the other function.
-For example, the derivative of `f * g​` is the derivative of `f` multiplied by `g` plus the derivative of `g` multiplied by `f`.
+Let's review the derivative rules for any constant function, any variable partially differentiated with respect to itself, the sum of two function and the product of two functions.
+For example, the derivative of $f * g$ is the derivative of $f$ multiplied by $g$ plus the derivative of $g$ multiplied by $f$.
 Using these rules, we differentiate our symbols through pattern matching.
 Since it's partial differentiation, our parameter also includes an index to indicate which variable we are differentiating with respect to.

 - $\frac{\partial f}{\partial x_i} = 0$ if $f$ is a constant function
 - $\frac{\partial x_i}{\partial x_i} = 1, \frac{\partial x_j}{\partial x_i} = 0, i \neq j$